Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

  ```

 ### Give SVG some style
-Great, a blank image!
+Great, we made a blank image!
 Try adding this bit of code to show the boundary of the SVG.
 Notice that we used the .style() method instead of the .attr() method to apply styles, and the result is a style="stylename: style value;" on the element.

  ```JavaScript
   svg.style("border","3px solid black"); // applies some CSS-like styles to the svg.